ept/blog/src/_drafts/is-book-writing-worth-it.md

 important project in industry) that would be more rewarding, more prestigious, and more impactful.

 Hope that perspective is somewhat useful.

+* * *

+Advice on writing (from an email to Mitch Seymour <mitchseymour@gmail.com>):

+What worked for me was this: I tried to be very conscious of: 1. which concepts the reader has already seen and which they haven't (in order to ensure a logical progression of ideas); and 2. which things I myself understand and which I don't.

+While writing I found myself often wanting to write some vague statement in order to paper over the fact that I actually didn't fully understand something (e.g. the reason why something is done one way rather than another).
+Once I confronted my own lack of understanding, I then forced myself to research the topic to the point that I could honestly say to myself that I got it.
+That done, I was able to replace the vague statement with a precise one (a correct, but hopefully still simple statement).
+Then I was happy.

+The research was sometimes reading blog posts/papers/documentation, sometimes asking people, sometimes trying out stuff for myself.
+For some topics I was surprised about the total lack of decent write-ups on the topic.
+So this sometimes took a fair amount of time.

+At times of doubt, I told myself: if it's taking me a long time to figure out the answer to some question, then it would take a reader just as long to do the same.
+Thus, if I can find the answer and explain it concisely, I will have saved the reader a lot of time.
+If there was only one reader, this would be a zero-sum game.
+But hopefully there will be many readers, and so the effort that I put in will be magnified many times over.
+Thus, if I can put in time in order to save readers time, I should do it.

+I guess the short answer is just "spend a lot of time on it to make it good"!
+I probably spent about 2.5 years full-time equivalent writing my book (spread over the course of about 4 years).
+But I think the effort has paid off.